AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Support for SMTP XOAUTH2 mechanism for mailer configuration service.

-* Occurrences of names related to Hong Kong, Macau, and Taiwan are updated as per new naming conventions for Chinese locales and regions (CQ-4308974).
+* Occurrences of names related to Hong Kong, Macau, and Taiwan are updated as per new naming conventions for Chinese locales and regions.

 * Accessibility enhancements in [!DNL Experience Manager] [Assets](#assets-accessibility-6590) and [Dynamic Media](#accessibility-dm-6590).